Promote and formalize agreements between public and private sectors to generate financial support for this strategic plan.

 service tax credits.

-In October 2019 at the Governor’s Symposium on Early Childhood, Kansas early childhood leaders and stakeholders had the opportunity to hear from three peer states (Arizona, Oklahoma, and Nebraska) who launched statewide public-private partnerships.
-Kansas briefly explored what elements from those approaches might serve a Kansas-specific model.
-COVID-19 and the economic impact on both the public and private sectors disrupted these efforts.
-While state-level efforts smartly shifted focus to managing the COVID-19 crisis, local organizations and businesses organically and swiftly modeled how public-private collaboration can have tremendous benefits for children, families, and the early childhood sector in general.
+Local organizations and businesses have modeled how public-private collaboration can have tremendous benefits for children, families, and the early childhood sector in general.
 Child care-friendly policies and initiatives from employers such as Urban Outfitters, along with effort by community leaders such as the Wyandotte County Economic Development Council and Finney County Economic Development Corporation showcase how communities can leverage unique public-private partnerships to meet their needs.
 In addition, the Kansas Department of Commerce earmarked a significant portion of their Community Service Tax Credit Program for early childhood development needs.
+This program supports non-profit organizations considering major capital campaigns through tax credits for donors.

-The COVID-19 pandemic has also highlighted how essential child care and early childhood programs are to supporting working families and the overall economy.
-It’s critical to continue efforts to educate the private sector on ways they can support their employees and the families that live, work, and play in their communities.
+The COVID-19 pandemic highlighted how essential early childhood programs are to supporting working families and the overall economy.
+It is critical to continue efforts to educate the private sector on ways they can support their employees and the families that live, work, and play in their communities.